apache/mesos/docs/authentication.md

   format) of accepted credentials.
 This may be optional depending on the authenticator being used.

+### Multiple HTTP Authenticators

+Multiple HTTP authenticators may be loaded into the Mesos master and agent.
+In order to load multiple authenticators, specify them as a comma-separated list using the `--http_authenticators` flag.
+The authenticators will be called serially, and the result of the first successful authentication attempt will be returned.

+If you wish to specify the default basic HTTP authenticator in addition to custom authenticator modules, add the name `basic` to your authenticator list.
+To specify the default JWT HTTP authenticator in addition to custom authenticator modules, add the name `jwt` to your authenticator list.

 ### Executor

 If HTTP executor authentication is enabled on the agent, then all requests from